• Home

 More Experian Business Credit Score Factors

-Often, even small businesses which use credit sensibly will get a medium-low risk rating.
+Often, even small businesses that use credit sensibly will get a medium-low business credit risk score.
 As you might expect, older businesses will have a much easier time attaining a low-risk rating.

 Correcting Errors

 There can be mistakes in any business credit report.
 This is common, like with your personal credit report.
 The Fair Credit Reporting Act (FCRA) does not apply to how business credit is reported.
-So instead you will need to dispute in a different way.
+So instead, you will need to dispute differently.
 Fortunately, information from companies that monitor your credit can help.

 In addition, the three credit bureaus will attempt full accuracy.
 So they will pay attention to a formal dispute made in the event of an error.
 Note: the time frame for resolving a dispute may extend for a long time period in comparison to correcting mistakes on a personal credit score.
 But these reporting agencies leave no stone unturned until the resolution for legitimate issues are found.